Bills earned this playoff spot

-If the NFL had a wild card play in game like major league baseball, this Sunday night game would have been it.
+PITTSBURGH, Penn.
+(WROC ) — If the NFL had a wild card play in game like Major League Baseball, this Sunday night game would have been it.

 They’re pretty similar teams, too.
 Both are built on elite defenses.
 Both have good coaching with strong culture as a foundation.
 Both have offenses that can make plays, but the priority for both is just not to screw things up.